Do’s and Dont’s while in Thailand

 Safe Keeping of Valuables

 Do not keep your valuables in your luggage and leave them unlocked in hotel rooms while going out for sightseeing.
-Book accommodations with safe lockers and store important documents like passport and valuables in them.
+Book accommodations with safe lockers and store important documents like passports and valuables in them.

 Using Passports As Collateral